kubernetes/website/docs/concepts/policy/pod-security-policy.md

 - *MustRunAs* - Requires a `range` to be configured.
 Uses the first value of the range as the default.
 Validates against the configured range.
-- *MustRunAsNonRoot* - Requires that the pod be submitted with a non-zero `runAsUser` or have the `USER` directive defined in the image.
+- *MustRunAsNonRoot* - Requires that the pod be submitted with a non-zero `runAsUser` or have the `USER` directive defined (using a numeric UID) in the image.
 No default provided.
 Setting `AllowPrivilegeEscalation=false` is strongly recommended with this strategy.
 - *RunAsAny* - No default provided.
 Allows any `runAsUser` to be specified.

 **SupplementalGroups** - Controls which group IDs containers add.